 To create a new workflow, you can click the "New Workflow" button in the Workflows menu:

-From here, you can choose to create a new blank Workflow or create a new copy of an existing Workflow.
+From here, you can choose to create a new Blank Workflow or create a new copy of an existing workflow From a Clone.

 Choosing "Blank Workflow" will open a blank Workflow Builder.
 The Workflow Builder contains a number of tools that you can use to build out your workflows.
 Within the empty map, you will see a blue button that says “Select a Form” which you can click to start building your workflow.